Cytomel is the most powerful thyroid medication which means that it can also have some powerful side effects.

 - People who have just started taking Cytomel

-- People who have been taking Cytomel and are wondering if their side effects are caused by the medication itself or from some other cause
+- People who have been taking Cytomel and are wondering if their side effects are caused by the medication itself or by some other cause

 - People who are curious to know if Cytomel can be used to help them improve their quality of life